cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 I'm trying to think what is the next most useful thing to do.
 Mete is working on figma designs for the various booking journeys we think we'll have to support.
 I feel the desire to make really simple svelte journeys to prove for sure that I can support personal training booking, and the other journeys we have in mind.

+# Wed 19 Jun 2024
+Had some thoughts about timezones this morning.
+The principle thought being that I need to do them soon.
+I think locations should have a timezone.
+Availability check requests can have an optional timezone.
+Availability checking logic can operate using the location's timezone, then convert available slots to the desired timezone.
+Similarly, when pricing baskets and making orders, the incoming requests should have a timezone and a similar conversion can be done.

+I need to work hard to keep core logic unaware of timezone, just continuing to deal in `IsoDate` and `TwentyFourHourClockTime`.
+The funnelling into and out of timezones should be done outsize the core logic, so I can reduce the number of concerns in the core logic.

+Good test scenarios for this are:

+ - Booking from Zambia to London on on March 30th, 31st and April 1st
+ - Booking from London to Zambia on March 30th, 31st and April 1st
+ - Booking from New York to Los Angeles
+ - Booking from Auckland to Apia, crossing the date line.
+ - Booking from Apia to Auckland, crossing the date line in the opposite direction.